januarmaksum/obs-user-lists/README.md

 ![Macbook-Air-obs-user-lists-six vercel app](https://github.com/user-attachments/assets/471e8cdf-df63-4b90-973a-2d04e58827c4)

-# OBS Frontend Assignment

 ## Introduction

-Welcome to the OBS Frontend assignment.
 This project is a simple user management interface built with React and TypeScript.
 The application demonstrates the ability to fetch, display, and manage user data in a responsive UI.

 ## Features